zachowdhury/js-lectures/interview-question-functions.md

 if(person) {
 	var name = person.getName();
 }
-The || operator is used for setting default values.
+// The || operator is used for setting default values.
+// here we check if person have any name
+// if not present then we will assign value "John Doe"

 var name = persons_name || "John Doe";
 The equalant code is